zjn700/ng-fb-host/README.md

     firebase login --no-localhost

-## Using Firebase In Our Angular App
+## Using Firebase In The Angular App

 ### Initialize the firebase in the angular app
     firebase init